Separating weekends and weekdays is a basic job in Excel. For example, when you have to build an automatic calendar.

 The second parameter is optional but very useful if you are NOT in USA or Canada.

 In USA, the first day of the week is Sunday.
 So, if you don't specify this parameter 1 = Sunday.

 But for most countries in the world, the first day of the week is Monday.
 This is why it is important to indicate the value of this parameter in function of your localization.

 For all the versions of Excel, the value for the second parameter could be

-- 1 - The week starts a Sunday (value 1) and finish a Monday ( value 7).
+- 1 - The week starts on Sunday (value 1) and finishes on Monday (value 7).
 It's the default value (or empty)

-Look at this picture to see the different results return for the same date (01/01/2018) in function of second parameter.
+The screenshot below displays the different results returned for the same date (01/01/2018) in function of the second parameter chosen.

-Upgrade of the value in the new versions of Excel
+Upgrading the value in newer versions of Excel

-For the version of Excel 2010 and more, new values have been added but it's not really useful except for some Arabic countries where the weekend is not Saturday and Sunday.
+In Excel version 2010 and higher, new values have been added but it's not really useful except for some Arabic countries where the weekend is not Saturday and Sunday.

 - 11 - The week starts a Monday (1) and finish a Sunday (7)